Hao-Ping (Hank) Lee

 I am a Ph.D. student in the Human-Computer Interaction Institute at Carnegie Mellon University, advised by Professors Sauvik Das and Jodi Forlizzi.

-My work has been published in leading Privacy & Security and Human-Computer Interaction (HCI) venues, including IEEE S&P, USENIX Security, CHI, and the International Journal of Human-Computer Studies (IJHCS).
+My work has been published in leading Privacy & Security and Human-Computer Interaction (HCI) venues, including IEEE S&P, USENIX Security, CHI, TOCHI, and the International Journal of Human-Computer Studies (IJHCS).
 I have received a Best Paper Award at CHI (2024) and a Distinguished Paper Award at USENIX (2024).

 Research Interests: Human-Computer Interaction, Usable Privacy & Security, Human-Centered AI